Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Radeon RX 5500 XT should be a little bit (more or less 3%) more effective at AF than the Radeon RX 5500. (explain)
+Texel RateThe Radeon RX 5500 XT will be a small bit (more or less 3%) faster with regards to texture filtering than the Radeon RX 5500. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the Radeon RX 5500 XT is a better choice, though only just barely. (explain)
+Pixel RateIf using a high resolution is important to you, then the Radeon RX 5500 XT is superior to the Radeon RX 5500, but not by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison